4 parts of your body that can be affected by your jaw

 How can you get a cure for TMJ?

-The next step towards finding TMJ relief is to contact a qualified TM joint dentist for a full examination of your jaw and teeth, and also the way your jaw moves when you bite.
+The first step towards finding TMJ relief is to contact a qualified TMJ dentist for a full examination of your jaw and teeth, and also the way your jaw moves when you bite.
 After reviewing their findings, your dentist should be able to suggest the best approach for you.